Master Potters in Georgian Burslem (1714-1837)

 St John Square 1880

-The photograph above, from the Warrillow collection in Keele University, shows an old cottage in St John's Square shortly before demolition c.
+This picture is from the Warrillow collection in Keele University.
+It shows an old cottage in St John's Square shortly before demolition c.
 1880.
 This was possibly the building marked as No 129 on the 1740 map.
 The cottage had been modernized by 1880 with the former thatch replaced by a tiled roof, its timber frame hidden behind a plastered front and the opening on the right, enlarged to accommodate a shop window.
 Even then it was an anachronism compared with its neighbours.

 The illustration above is a view of about 1800

-from Fountain Place towards the Town Hall in Market Square.
+from Fountain Place towards the original Town Hall in Market Square.